sufangmu/sufangmu.github.io/docs/english/NCE2/notes.md

 He did not look up from his desk when I entered.
 After I had sat down,
 he said that business was very bad.
-He told me that the firm could not afford to pay such large salaries.
+He told me that the firm could not <u>afford to</u> pay such large salaries.
 Twenty people had already left.
 I knew that my turn had come.
 'Mr. Harmsworth,' I said in a weak voice.